antzm/data-science/statistics-intro.md

 Those values are considered to ba outliers but we should fist have a look at those data to verify that these values were not entered by mistake.

 Then, if we verify that those values are actually correct, we will decide on how to handle them based on the analysis we plan to perform on our data.

+Another way to approach the concept of outliers, is to calculate the variance and the standard deviation and then to see how far away from the mean are the extreme values of our sample.
+Then, we will need to see how many standard deviations away from the mean are those values which we consider as possible outliers.

 *[Index](#Probability-and-Statistics---Main-Concepts)*